-D. Whether the rules conflict with or duplicate similar rules or regulations adopted by the federal government or local units of government.
+D. Describe whether the rules conflict with or duplicate similar rules or regulations adopted by the federal government or local units of government.

-MCOLES is not aware of any conflicting or duplicate rules or regulations adopted by the federal government or local units of government.
+MCOLES is not aware of a conflict with, or duplication of similar rules or regulations adopted by the federal government or local units of government.

-E. The date of the last evaluation of the rules and the degree, if any, to which technology, economic conditions, or other factors have changed regulatory activity covered by the rules.
+E. Provide the date of the last evaluation of the rules and the degree, if any, to which technology, economic conditions, or other factors have changed regulatory activity covered by the rules.